obsproject/rfcs/text/0039-service-overhaul.md

 - Recommended settings are really recommended settings.
 - Recommendation and maximums are two separated thing.
 - Some settings are now per protocol or per codec, this allow multi-protocol service to be registered under only one id.
-This will also need to a way to know which codec is used when applying settings.
+This will also need a way to know which codec is used when applying settings.
 - Name can be changed without consequences.

 # Drawbacks